Tech Tips

 I was given a copy of Microsoft Streets & Trips 2008 with the GPS antenna to evaluate before going to the 2008 IRV2 National Rally in Perrin, TX.
 The 2008 update (software only) is a cheap map upgrade compared to Garmin's $75.
 But, if you don't have any laptop GPS software Microsoft Streets & Trips is good place to start.

-The antenna uses the new Pharos GPS 500 interface to attach to the PC via USB connection and is compatible with the Pharos GPS 500 accessories.
+The antenna uses the new Pharos GPS 500 interface to attach to the PC via a USB connection and is compatible with the Pharos GPS 500 accessories.

 2007 Info